ErylMurphy/LAB_U02_D09_PG_PROMISE/README.md

         longitude NUMERIC(7, 5)
         ```

-*   In the `database/seed.sql` file, insert a few museums in New York.
+*   In the `database/seed.sql` file, insert a few museums you like in New York, or find some you might be interested in.
 You'll need to get the latitude and longitude for each museum, which you can get with [this Geocoding tool](http://www.gpsvisualizer.com/geocode)!

 *   Run your schema and seed files.